 - Pear, feta and walnut puff pastry tarts (this one is a bit of a wildcard recipe, but some readers love it!)

-Quick Puff Pastry Tart With Tomatoes, Prosciutto And Pesto
+Quick Puff Pastry Tomato Tart

 Instructions